 "The hero drew his sword.
 The gleaming blades of his people rose.
 They moved along the plain.
-Their grey hair streamed in the wind.
+Their gray hair streamed in the wind.
 Cairbar sat at the feast, in the silent plain of Lona.
 He saw the coming of the heroes.
 He called his chiefs to war.
-Why should I tell to Nathos, how the strife of battle grew?
-I have seen thee in the midst of thousands, like the beam of heaven's fire : it is beautiful, but terrible; the people fall in its dreadful course.
-The spear of Colla flew. remembered the battles of his youth.
+Why should I tell to Nathos how the strife of battle grew?
+I have seen thee in the midst of thousands, like the beam of heaven's fire: it is beautiful, but terrible; the people fall in its dreadful course.
+The spear of Colla flew.
+He remembered the battles of his youth.
 An arrow came with its sound.
 It pierced the hero's side.
 He fell on his echoing shield.
 My soul started with fear.
-I stretched my buckler over him; but my heaving breast was seen!
-Cairbar came with his spear.
-He beheld Seláma's maid.
-Joy rose on his dark-brown face.
-He stayed the lifted steel. raised the tomb of Colla.
-He brought me weeping to Seláma.
-He spoke the words of love, but my soul was sad.
-I saw the shields of my fathers; the sword of car-borne Truthil.
-I saw the arms of the dead; the tear was on my cheek!
-Then thou didst come, O Nathos! and gloomy Cairbar He fled like the ghost of the desert before the morning's beam.
-His host was not near; and feeble was his arm against thy steel!
-Why art thou sad, O Nathos?" said the lovely daughter of Colla.

-tain age, or when he became unfit for the field, fixed his arms in the great hall, where the tribe feasted upon joyful occasions.
-He was afterwards never to appear in battle; and this stage of life was called the time of fixing the arms?
+^{} It was the custom of ancient times, that every warrior, at a certain age, or when he became unfit for the field, fixed his arms in the great hall, where the tribe feasted upon joyful occasions.
+He was afterwards never to appear in battle; and this stage of life was ealled the 'time of fixing the arms.'